 • Rest: This may involve immobilizing the arm with an elbow brace.
 You would also stop any activity using your elbow to prevent further damage.

-• Ice: An ice pack can be applied to reduce pain and swelling.
+• Ice: Ice therapy (using an ice pack) can be applied to reduce pain and elbow swelling.

 • Elevation.
 Raising your injured arm above your heart level helps to reduce pain, swelling, and throbbing sensations.